-The conceptual model of the relationship between work ethics dimensions (accountability, integrity and trustworthiness) and employee commitment (affective normative and continuance commitment) is shown in Figure 1.
+The above model shows the relationships that exist between work ethics and employee commitment.
+The findings in studies done by Pettijohn and Charles (2008), Okpara and Wynn (2008), and Yousef (2001) indicate the existence of a meaningful correlation between organizational commitment and employees' work ethics.
+A study by Komari and Djafar (2013) indicated a positive and significant effect of work ethics on employee commitment.
+They showed that work ethics are very important for employee commitment.
 Good work ethics are able to create a high organizational commitment among the employees, which encourages them to remain working with their organizations.
 Ethics is very important in building relationship with clients and dealing with them.
 Ethics in business helps to establish an entity's reliability and reputation with its clients (Akinbola, 2010).

-Previous studies have shown that employees who feel that their values match the values of their organisation are more satisfied with their jobs, identify them selves with the organisation, and seek to maintain the employment relationship (Edwards & Cable, 2009; Kristof-Brown, Zimmerman & Johnson, 2005; Verquer, Beehr & Wagner, 2003).
+Previous studies have shown that employees who feel that their values match the values of their organisation are more satisfied with their jobs, identify them selves with the organisation, and seek to maintain the employment relationship (Edwards & Cable, 2009; Kristof-Brown, Zimmerman & Johnson, 2005; Verguer, Beehr & Wagner, 2003).
 Employees report stronger organisational commitment when they perceive to be working in an ethical organization (Mayer, 2014).
 A positive ethical corporate culture improves the morale among the workers in an organization which could increase productivity and employee retention.
 More productivity improves the efficiency of the organizations and increased employee retention reduces the cost of replacing employees (Odu & Akhigbe, 2018).
-Also, a study by ??ripathi (2004) showed a positive and significant effect of work ethics on organizational commitment.
+Also, a study by Tripathi (2004) showed a positive and significant effect of work ethics on organizational commitment.